 First of all: Where are you located?

 That is a VERY good question!
-The physical address of the studio is: 9736 South Virginia Street, Suite E, South Reno 89511, but are off the immediate roadway of Virginia Street.
-We are conveniently located off US 395, immediately north of the South Meadows Parkway WINCO grocery store and Nu Yalk Pizza in the Foothill Commerce Center.
+The physical address of the studio is: 9736 South Virginia Street, Suite E, South Reno 89511, but we are off the immediate roadway of Virginia Street.
+We are conveniently located off US 395, north of the South Meadows Parkway WINCO grocery store and Nu Yalk Pizza in the Foothill Commerce Center (FCC).
 Turn at the So.
 Meadows MARKETPLACE signal light.
-Turn left to the entrance road to the FCC, we are the second building in on the right hand side.
-Look for our brightly colored curtains in the windows and silver dancer in a top hat on our entrance door.
+Turn left to the entrance road to the FCC, we are the second building in on the right hand side, near the middle.
+Look for our brightly colored curtains in the windows and silver dancer in a top hat on our entrance door (next to 775Crossfit).

 What classes do you offer?

 (In alphabetical order)